Uniform Reliability of Self-Join-Free Conjunctive Queries: Obtaining the Equation System

 This leads directly to the claimed result. \end{proof}

-Let us inject this value in Equation~\eqref{eq:Np}.
-Note that this value only depends on the cardinalities of~$R'$ and~$T'$ and the values of~$\cc, \dd, \dd', \ee$, but not on the specific choice of~$R'$ and~$T'$.
+Let us use the value of Claim~\ref{clm:countmodels} in Equation~\eqref{eq:Np}.
+Note that this value only depends on the cardinalities of~$R'$ and~$T'$ and the values of~$\ccc, \dd, \dd', \ee$, but not on the specific choice of~$R'$ and~$T'$.
 Thus, splitting the sum accordingly, we can obtain the following: